-How to Play Windows-only Games on Linux with Steam Play
+Play Windows-only Games on Linux with Steam Play aka Proton

 Steam Play (proton) lets you play Window-only games on Linux.
-Here's how to get started.
+Here's all the essentials you need to know about using it.

 Warp Terminal

-Proton-based Steam Play allows you to play Windows-only games on Linux.
+Steam Play (Proton) allows you to play Windows-only games on Linux.
 Here’s how to use this feature in Steam right now.

 What is Steam Play?